scality/quadiron/README.md

-**WARNING**: If you are compiling the code with Clang, don't use a 4.X version: there is [a bug](https://bugs.llvm.org/show_bug.cgi?id=36723) that affects SIMD code in NTTEC.
+**WARNING**: If you are compiling the code with Clang, don't use a 4.X version: there is [a bug](https://bugs.llvm.org/show_bug.cgi?id=36723) that affects SIMD code in QuadIron.

 ### Targets

 - `doc`: build the documentation using Doxygen
-- `bench`: build the NTTEC benchmark (build mode "Release" is recommended)
+- `bench`: build the QuadIron benchmark (build mode "Release" is recommended)
-- `shared`: build the NTTEC shared library
+- `shared`: build the QuadIron shared library
-- `static`: build the NTTEC static library
+- `static`: build the QuadIron static library
 - `unit_tests`: build the unit tests.
 - `check`: run the test suite
-- `tools`: build the NTTEC tools
+- `tools`: build the QuadIron tools
-- `benchmark`: run the NTTEC benchmark (build mode "Release" is recommended)
+- `benchmark`: run the QuadIron benchmark (build mode "Release" is recommended)
 - `package`: generate a binary installer
 - `package_source`: generate a source installer (a tarball with the sources)
 - `install`: install the library in `CMAKE_INSTALL_PREFIX`.